microsoft/bobsql/demos/sqlserver2022/readme.md

 These are demos to be showcase new features in SQL Server 2022.

+**azurearc**

+Scripts to allow you to setup the SQL Server Extension for Azure feature in SQL Server 2022 setup.

 **IQP**

 Demos for the nextgen of Intelligent Query Processing